mom_kids

 The All Our Families cohort began in 2008 with the recruitment of 3,200 Alberta mother-baby pairs.
 Mothers were recruited before they were 25-weeks of gestation and were eligible if they were undergoing prenatal care for a singleton pregnancy in Calgary, Alberta, Canada.

-Since those first surveys, the All Our Families study has continued to receive funding to follow these mother-baby pairs for over ten years.
+Since those first surveys, the All Our Families has continued to receive funding to follow these mother-baby pairs for nearly two decades.

 Ongoing follow-up of the All Our Families cohort is an exceptional opportunity for life-course investigation of the relationship between prenatal events and child development, taking into account many factors that influence child and family well-being (e.g., parental education, mental health, lifestyle, child care, use of community services, and availability of health services).
-This follow-up will help us better understand how children grow and develop in our communities.
-Information from this cohort will allow for both ‘snapshot’ and life-course understanding of contemporary families.
+In addition, following up with participants will help us better understand how children grow and develop in our communities.

-When we compare the characteristics of women recruited into the All Our Families study, we find they are similar to other women having children in a large urban centre in Canada, with the exception that the family incomes of participating families were slightly higher than the 2010 provincial average.
+When we compare the characteristics of women recruited into the All Our Families, we find they are similar to other women having children in a large urban centre in Canada, with the exception that the family incomes of participating families were slightly higher than the 2010 provincial average.

-The All Our Families study spans pregnancy, birth and early postpartum through childhood and adolescence.
-Our research provides the unique opportunity to describe the relations between prenatal events and early life development and to examine key factors that influence child and mother wellbeing over time.
+The All Our Families cohort spans pregnancy, birth and early postpartum through childhood and adolescence and is perfectly positioned to apply the life-course perspective.
+Our research provides the unique opportunity to describe the relations between prenatal events and early life development and to examine key factors that influence child and mother well-being over time.

 What have participants shared?